 Parasha of the Month

-This Shabbat is Shabbat Parashat HaChodesh, the Sabbath of “The Month.”
+This Shabbat is Parashat HaChodesh, the Sabbath of “The Month.”

-The reading begins, “And God spoke to Moses and Aaron in the land of Egypt, saying: This month shall be for you the beginning of the months, it shall be for you the first of the months of the year” (Deuteronomy 12:2).
+The reading begins, “And God spoke to Moses and Aaron in the land of Egypt, saying: This month shall be for you the beginning of the months, it shall be for you the first of the months of the year” (Exodus12:2).

-Having been reassured and empowered, the Israelites were able to obey Moses’ instructions to take a lamb on the 10th of the month and mark their doorposts with the lamb’s blood on the night of the 15th, when God would strike the Egyptian firstborn and the Children of Israel would finally leave Egypt.
+Having been reassured and empowered, the Israelites were able to obey Moses’ instructions to take a lamb on the 10th of the month of Nissan and mark their doorposts with the lamb’s blood on the eve of the 15th, when God would strike the Egyptian firstborn and the Children of Israel would finally leave Egypt.